tylersernett/grecalc/readme.md

 ```

 ## Notes: useRef Best Practices
-useRef: when you don't need to update the render
+useRef: when you don't need to update the render.
+Allows one to avoid unnecessary re-renders.

 ## Notes: Input Limitations
 Issue: timerInput can accept letters and non-digits, resulting in NaN display.